repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

     Use the API flow integration to the release process (CI/CD or Distribution Platform).

-    Do not use "import targets" as a replacement for the standard procedure to add targets throughout the RSTUF API or CLI tool after RSTUF is deployed.
+    Do not use "import artifacts" as a replacement for the standard procedure to add artifacts throughout the RSTUF API or CLI tool after RSTUF is deployed.
     This feature should only be used before going live with RSTUF.

-RSTUF-CLI contains the :ref:`guide/repository-service-tuf-cli/index:Import Targets  (``import-targets\`\`)` feature.
+RSTUF-CLI contains the :ref:`guide/repository-service-tuf-cli/index:Import Artifacts  (``import-artifacts\`\`)` feature.

 CLI usage
 ---------

 .. include:: ../repository-service-tuf-cli/index.rst
-    :start-after: rstuf-cli-admin-import-targets
+    :start-after: rstuf-cli-admin-import-artifacts
     :end-before: rstuf-cli-key